-• Dual Credits
+Dual Credits

 Dual credit are courses taken by high school students that are transcribed on their high school and college transcripts.
 The Advanced Opportunities program can pay up to \$75 per credit.
 Dual Credit courses can be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.
-More information on specific Idaho colleges and universities can be found in the Links tab below.

-• Exams
+Exams